 The community of Deep Cove on the other side of Saanich Peninsula features a well-regarded French Immersion Program.

 Close to Ferry Service and International Airports

-Besides being quite close to the Victoria International Airport as well as BC Ferries and service to Vancouver, Sidney is also home to the Anacortes ferry terminal, with daily service to Anacortes, Washington.
+Besides being quite close to the Victoria International Airport as well as BC Ferries and quick trips to Vancouver, Sidney is also home to the Anacortes ferry terminal, with daily service to Washington State.

 Sidney is also served by Hwy 17 (the Pat Bay Highway), which leads south to downtown Victoria.
 It’s a thirty-minute drive into the city, down the Saanich Peninsula, and many people commute into work from Sidney.